 Center for Global Education FAQs:

-1. Is the CGE still available to me when I’m away from campus?
+1. I’m studying remotely, is the CGE still available to me when I’m away from campus?
 Yes, we’re used to working with students and families from away.
 We’ll utilize Zoom, Skype, phone, email, or other methods to communicate.
 We will not be meeting with students in person for the time being.

 3. Is the office line still accessible by phone?
-Yes, the office line (207-786-6223) is available but please be patient as we navigate phone forwarding systems.
+Yes, the office line (207-786-6223) is available but please be patient as we navigate our new reality.
 Rest assured, someone will call you back if we missed your call.

 2. Should I apply for my Winter 2021 program/school?
 Yes.
 Please go ahead and apply to your program/school by September 1, 2020, if possible.